 1995 - The YWCA Week Without Violence was created as a nationwide effort to unite people against violence in communities.
 The annual observance is held the third week of October

 2001 - Steps to Absolute Change was adopted.
 The YWCA shifted from a top down to a bottom up grassroots organization.
 Local associations joined regions and elected their regional representatives to the National Coordinating Board

 2004 - Igniting the Collective Power of the YWCA to Eliminate Racism, the YWCA USA's Summit on Eliminating Racism, was held in Birmingham, Ala.

-2011 - Today over 2 million people participate in YWCA programs at more than 1,300 sites across the United States.
+2011 - Over 2 million people participate in YWCA programs at more than 1,300 sites across the United States.
 Globally, the YWCA reaches 25 million women and girls in 125 countries.

 2012 - At the YWCA Annual Meeting in May 2012, a transition from the prior regional structure to a national federated structure was approved, followed by the adoption of new bylaws in November 2012.

 2018 - YWCA Aurora celebrates 125 years servicing Aurora, Illinois.